YSTEMandChess/app.ystemandchess.com/README.md

 &nbsp;

 The last step is to add environment files to the app, which you will be given if working with us, otherwise you will have to use your personal accounts.
-Below is a list of all the directories in root and where to place your env files for each directory.
+Below is a list of all the directories in root and where to place your env files for each directory if you want to do it manually.
+Otherwise run the given `create_envs.sh` script from root by typing `bash create_envs.sh`

 **YStemAndChess**